-As outlined in the Ontario Ministry of Advanced Education and Skills Development Minister’s Binding Policy Directive, Governance and Accountability Framework – Section 1.0 Governance and Accountability, the role of the Board of Governors includes, at a minimum:
+As outlined in the Ministry Binding Policy Directive on Governance and Accountability, the responsibilities of a college board of governors are to include at a minimum:

 - Establishing governance structures to enable the achievement of expected institutional outcomes with clear lines of communication and internal accountability.

-- Setting the college vision, strategic direction and overall goals and outcomes within the context of the appropriate laws, government policies and local needs.
+- Setting the college vision, strategic direction, and overall goals and outcomes within the context of appropriate laws, government policy, and local need.

-- Approving the college’s annual business plan and budget and annual report.
+- Approving the college’s annual business plan, budget, and annual report.

-- Regularly assessing the attainment of corporate goals and outcomes by the president and the effectiveness of the board with respect to governance.
+- Assessing regularly the attainment by the CEO of corporate goals and outcomes, and the effectiveness of the board with respect to governance.